 One of my favourite things to do when presenting workshops is a listening exercise in which people are paired up and asked to listen to their partner without comment while being fully “present” for three minutes.
 It is such a rare experience that most people end the exercise recognizing how little they really do listen.

-Just as we now understand the importance of regular exercise for good health, we can strengthen and build our ability as listeners in order to utilize mindful communication and get the most out of our relationships.
+Just as we now understand the importance of regular exercise for good health, we can strengthen and build our ability as listeners in order to utilize mindful listening and get the most out of our relationships.

 Mindfulness – being fully present in each moment with kindness and without judgement – is a wonderful skill to practice in any situation that requires listening.
-The intent of mindful communication is to pay attention to the speaker without interruption, without getting defensive, and without a need to always be right or make a point.
+The intent of mindful listening is to pay attention to the speaker without interruption, without getting defensive, and without a need to always be right or make a point.

 Here are some tips for mindful listening: